 The annual Dancing Procession takes place every Whit Tuesday, and is one of the country's most interesting festivals © Foto acpress(e)/LFT

 On the German border, the country’s oldest, cutest town is dominated by its abbey.

 When I first saw Echternach I was immediately smitten.
 On the German border, by the banks of the River Sûre, it’s a simply lovely place, which anyone with a soft spot for old European architecture will enjoy.
 With its arched shop frontages and wrought-iron shop signs, from some angles and with a favourable wind you may blink and think you’ve been transported to Salzburg, but in miniature.
-Yet even with a population of just 4,900, Echternach still evokes a cosmopolitan city feel that belies its stature.
-And with a great choice of hotels, restaurants and bars it also makes an ideal base for a day or three whilst exploring.
+Yet even with a population of almost 5,000, Echternach still evokes a cosmopolitan city feel that belies its stature.
+And with a great choice of hotels, restaurants and bars it also makes an ideal base for a day or three while exploring.